Start a Pizza Vending Business in Europe (2026 Playbook)

 Tip: Use one strong hero image, then add 2–3 real photos later (machine installed on-site, close-up of screen/menu, and finished pizza).

-Step-by-Step: How to Start (The Practical Way)
+Step-by-Step: How to Start a Pizza Vending Business in Europe (The Practical Way)

 - Pick your format: Fresh or Frozen, based on logistics, positioning, and your location.
 See Fresh vs Frozen guide.